Understanding Wood Moisture Content

 However, too many builders and consumers presume that the quality control imperative is permanently assured by the lumber kiln drying process.
 Wrong.

-Wood needs time to acclimate to its environment once on-site also.
-Humans must adapt to moist (or dry) conditions, as does wood.
-Before installation, “permanent settlement” time is a prime time to measure the MC with moisture meters for wood.
+Wood also needs time to acclimate to its new environment after arriving on-site.
+Before installation, “permanent settlement” time is a prime time to measure the MC with wood moisture meters.

-A wood moisture meter provides crucial evidence by which installers can ensure that the wood product has achieved its EMC state.
+A reliable wood moisture meter provides crucial evidence installers can use to ensure that the wood product has achieved its EMC state before installation began.
 Only with the confirmation of the wood reaching its EMC can users be assured of stable, long-lasting product strength and performance.

 In the Long Run